mykhani/STM32RTOS/README.md

 # STM32 RTOS from scratch

-Real time operating system from scratch, using the Cortex-M4 based STM32 Nucleo board and open source developlment tools, for learning purposes.
+Real time operating system from scratch, using the Cortex-M4 based STM32 Nucleo board and open source development tools, for learning purposes.
 Although it uses STM32 microcontroller, the concepts can beapplied to create RTOS for any Cortex-M4 based boards.

-# Building the image
+## Building the image

 1. Clone the github repo.
 ```